fernanda418/fernanda418/README.md

 # Olá, Sou Fernanda Borges
 # Sou formada no curso  Técnico de Nutrição e Dietética
-#  Atualmente estou cursando Front- End na Ford Academy
+#  Atualmente estou cursando Front- End na Ford Academy uma Parceria com Senai - SP
 *fernanda418/fernanda418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profi

 Here are some ideas to get you started: